 Mouth swab drug tests, also known as oral fluid drug tests, are a common method for detecting recent drug use.
 Understanding their detection windows is crucial for both individuals and employers.
-This article explores how far back these tests can detect various substances, the factors that influence accuracy, and tips for preparing for a mouth swab drug test.
+Rather than looking for ways to beat these tests, understanding how they work and support detox and recovery can help you make better decisions.

 How Does a Mouth Swab Drug Test Work?